barkermn01/TwitchBotManager/readme.md

 * Twitch handler methods
 * Web server static hosting and dynamic programing interface.

+### How to run
+this system is built in Node.js to use it make sure you have the latest node installed. then clone or download this repository. and open a terminal or command prompt windown `cd` to the directory of the files for this code base and to run use the command `node index.js`.

 ## Configuring the framework to connect to your twitch.
 Things you will need
 1) a Twitch channel to use the bot on